Financial Management (FM) was previously known as F9 Financial Management. All exam resources listed as F9 can be used for studying FM.

 Financial Management – examiner approach

 A member of the F9 examining team outlines the structure of the financial management exam.

 F9 – A guide to using the examiner’s reports

-Guidance to help you if you are taking the F9 exam for the first time as this takes you through how to use the examiner’s reports as part of your revision phase as directed by the self-study guides.
+Guidance to help you if you are taking the F9 exam for the first time as this takes you through how to use the examiner’s reports as part of your revision phase as directed by the study-support guides.
 This document will help you to understand how you should be using the examiner’s reports to make the best use of them.

 F9 – A guide to reflection for retake students